Upama7/MyCamp/README.md

 # MyCamp
 It is a final year project 2023
 This project is about campgrounds in nepal .
-User can register and login to the system and create their own new camooground.
+User can register and login to the system and create their own new campground.
-Other user can comment and give a like to the campgroound.
+Other user can comment and give a like to the campground.